kinghuthman/react-native/README.md

   - Install expo on phone
   - Install expo on machine if needed
   - Scan qr code that pops up in browser
-    - Toggle to tunnel if connection issuse
+    - Toggle to tunnel if connection issue
+  - Making Changes